cloudacademy/stocks-app-ecs/README.md

     Copy the URL from the previous output and browse to it within your own browser.
 Confirm that the Stocks CSV formatted data is accessible.

-5. Generate and Test Stocks APP (frontend) Endpoint
+5. Generate and Test Stocks App (frontend) Endpoint

     Execute the following command to generate Stocks API URL: